animal-tree/Writing-stuff/Stuff27-Fire.md

 Meanwhile, those broken off hydrogens bonded to oxygen — you know what they are?
 Water!
 Water vapor technically.
 Steam, if you like, with its composition of oxygen and hydrogen amidst a hailstorm of electrons.
 That “electricy water” is fire.

 Now the carbons on the other hand can also bond with oxygen.
-And that (approximately) creates smoke.
-Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed of more than just hydrocarbons) create ash.
+And that creates CO2.
+Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed of more than just hydrocarbons) create ash and, its rising form, lifted by those rising gasses and water, smoke.

+(But does that mean fire is also CO2?
+Depending on the composition, maybe. //)

 “Electriquey steam with some residue” — FIRE — in 5 words.